Working and Types of Smart Card

 - Step-1: Smart card is inserted into the card reader which reads the information from the smart card.

 - Step-2: After the card reader reads information from the card it passes the information to the payment system or authentication system.

-- Step-4: In last step the payment system or the authentication system does the required task.
+- Step-4: In the last step, the payment system or the authentication system does the required task.

 Types of Smart Cards:

-This type of smart card establishes connection with the card reader without any physical contact.
-It consists of an antenna by means of which it is used to communicate using radio frequency band with the antenna on the reader.
-It receives power from the reader via the electromagnetic signal.
+- Contactless Smart Card: This type of smart card establishes a connection with the card reader without any physical contact.
+It consists of an antenna by means of which it is used to communicate using a radio frequency band with the antenna on the reader.
+It receives power from the reader via an electromagnetic signal.

-This type of smart card is equipped with both contact less and contact interfaces.
-This type of card enables secure access to the smart card’s chip with either the contact less or contact smart card interfaces.
+- Dual-interface cards: This type of smart card is equipped with both contactless and contact interfaces.
+This type of card enables secure access to the smart card’s chip with either the contactless or contact smart card interfaces.

-This type of smart cards are embedded with memory circuits.
-It stores, reads and writes data to a particular location.
-It is straight memory card which is only used to store data or a protected memory card with a restricted access to the memory and which can be used to write data.
-It can also be a rechargeable or a disposable card which contains memory units which can be used only once.
+- Memory-based smart card: This type of smart card is embedded with memory circuits.
+It stores read and writes data to a particular location.
+It is a straight memory card that is only used to store data or a protected memory card with restricted access to the memory and which can be used to write data.
+It can also be rechargeable or a disposable card which contains memory units that can be used only once.

-This type of smart cards consist of microprocessor embedded onto the chip in addition to the memory blocks.
-It also consists of specific sections of files related with a particular function.
-It allows for data processing and manipulations and can be used for multi functioning.
+- Microprocessor-based smart card: This type of smart card consists of a microprocessor embedded in the chip in addition to the memory blocks.
+It also consists of specific sections of files related to a particular function.
+It allows for data processing and manipulations and can be used for multi-functioning.

 Applications of Smart Card: